-Fraud is when a person makes false statements, misrepresentation, or deceitful conduct.
+Fraud occurs when a person makes false statements, misrepresents information, or engages in deceitful conduct.
 People often commit fraud to gain something of value, usually money, by misleading or deceiving someone.
 If you face fraud charges, you are probably wondering how they will affect your future.
-The Tampa fraud attorneys at Thomas & Paulk, P.A. share circumstances where fraud would be charged as a federal crime, you’ll face the full force of the federal government’s resources and manpower.
+Fraud can be charged as a state or federal crime, depending on the unique situation.
+When it’s charged as a federal crime, you’ll face the full force of the federal government’s resources and manpower.

-When Is Fraud Considered a Federal Crime?
+When Is Fraud a Federal Crime?

 - Medicare Fraud: Medical programs like Medicare and Medicaid provide health insurance to millions of Americans.
-Since the government pays for most of the programs, they are often a target for fraud.
+Since the government pays for most of these programs, they are often a target for fraud.
 People usually try to collect illegitimate reimbursements from the government by overbilling or performing unnecessary procedures.

-- Tax Fraud: This is when a taxpayer attempts to avoid paying federal income taxes.
+- Tax Fraud: This occurs when a taxpayer attempts to avoid paying federal income taxes.
 Tax evasion can be done in various ways, including overestimating business expenses, underreporting income, and not filing your taxes.
 According to the IRS, this is the most common type of fraud every year.

 Call Our Tampa Fraud Defense Attorneys Today at (813) 321-7323!